steffinstanly/steffinstanly.github.io/_posts/2021-07-20-PWK-and-OSCP-Review.md

 * Machine 3 [20 pts] -
 Limited shell was attained without much sweat but root shell proved to be a headache and current point total stood at 60 when the lab report 5 points are included.
 It was 6 PM and I started to get a dreaded feeling that I might not be able to complete it and I kept on enumerating further and with no luck, I switched over to the
 25 pointer and 10 pointer machines and even these machines proved futile.
-So took a much-needed break and came back and got the root shell by 9:30 AM.
+So took a much-needed break and came back and got the root shell by 9:30 PM.
 The total now stood at 70 and I was happy to gain the passing points.

 * Machine 4 [10 pts] -
 I had to make sure of the passing score as there is a possibility of getting the 5 points rejected If I made any mistakes on my lab report.
 So in order to get a guaranteed pass